 It is recommended to run the cables from the measuring point to the transmitter before connecting the transducers to avoid load on the connectors.

 If transducers are replaced, the SENSPROM has to be replaced as well.
+The transducers for the measuring barriers A and B have to be of the same type.

 Fig. 7.1: Connection of the transducers to the transmitter